11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 12. Play Shaky Eggs

-In this activity you fill plastic Easter eggs with different items, then you take turns to shake the eggs and practice your mindful listening skills to guess what might be inside.
-This activity allows children to slow down and focus their attention in the present moment.
+You fill plastic Easter eggs with different items in this activity.
+Then you take turns to shake the eggs.
+Practice your mindful listening skills to guess what is inside.
+This activity allows children to slow down and focus their attention in the current moment.
 Everyone can get involved, taking turns to change the items inside the eggs.

 How did we play shaky eggs?